The Last Viking (2025 film): Premise

-While serving a 15-year prison sentence for bank robbery, Anker entrusts his brother, Manfred, to bury the heist money for safekeeping.
-Upon his release, Anker is frustrated to find that Manfred has since developed dissociative identity disorder and cannot recall where he hid the money.
+Before serving a 15-year prison sentence for bank robbery, Anker entrusts his brother, Manfred, to bury the heist money in the forest by their mother's house for safekeeping.
+Upon his release, Anker is frustrated to find that Manfred has since developed dissociative identity disorder (DID) with suicidal tendencies and cannot recall where he hid the money bag.
+Manfred believes himself to be John Lennon, a member of the English rock band The Beatles.
+When addressed as "Manfred" - and not as "John" - he attempts to harm himself, often in a violent manner.
+He also has a pathological obsession with stealing dogs, which has earned the ire of the neighborhood.